New national study support system (scholarship benefits + tuition fee reduction/exemption)

 (1) Current recruitment (regular recruitment) *Available for 1st to 4th year students

-Please be sure to check the application deadline on the university website, etc., and be careful not to miss the application period.
+Please be sure to check the application deadline on our university's website etc. so as not to miss the recruitment period.

-(2) Reservation recruitment *Only applicable to first-year students who have completed application procedures at their high school
+(2) Reservation recruitment *Only available to first-year students who have completed the application process at their high school

-If you apply at your high school before entering university and become a candidate for recruitment (reservation recruitment), you will need to complete the necessary procedures in early April immediately after entering university. please note.
+If you have applied at your high school or other institution before entering university and become a candidate for employment ("reserved employment"), you will need to complete the necessary procedures in early April immediately after entering university.
+Please note that your employment will be decided after you have completed the procedures after entering university.

-*If you have difficulty paying tuition fees other than the admission fee during the university admission procedure and would like to postpone the payment deadline, you can apply for a payment deferment.
-However, the enrollment fee cannot be deferred.
+• If you are having difficulty paying tuition fees (excluding the admission fee) at the time of admission procedures to the university and would like to postpone the payment deadline, you can apply for a payment deferral.
+However, the admission fee cannot be deferred.

 [For those whose household finances have suddenly changed]

-If your family finances suddenly change and you find yourself in financial difficulty, please contact the Student Life Division immediately.
+If your household finances suddenly change and you find yourself in financial difficulty, please contact the Student Affairs Division as soon as possible (within three months at the latest).
 You may be able to apply for this system.

 Target audience

-Those who have not passed two years from the last day of the fiscal year following the year in which they first graduated from high school to the day they enrolled in a university, etc. (undergraduate students only; graduate students are not eligible).
+Those for whom two years have not yet elapsed between the end of the year following the year in which they first graduated (completed) high school and the date of enrollment in a university or other institution (undergraduate students only; graduate students are not eligible).

 Benefit amount/payment method and reduction/exemption amount/reduction/exemption method